John Maclean’s Glasgow

 A few days later, Roddy drove me down to Pollokshaws again to see the house where Maclean and his family lived—and where he died on St Andrews Day 1923.
 Forty-two Auldhouse Road is an unprepossessing early 20th century two storey stone terrace with bay windows upstairs and down.
 Quite suburban really.

 The funeral procession that accompanied Maclean’s body from his home for the one and a quarter miles to the Eastwood New Cemetery in Thorniebank was estimated at over twenty thousand and was described as the largest ever seen in Glasgow to that time.
 It’s something of a conundrum—how does one reconcile the massive show of respect with the paucity of friends and supporters around Maclean in his last days?

-Just less than two miles south of the cemetery is Eastwood House, the home from 1914 onwards of William, later Sir William, after that Lord and after that Viscount Weir.
-Built in the 1850s in a mock baronial style, it played host to many famous visitors included King George V and Queen Mary, British Prime Minister Stanley Baldwin, South African Prime Minister General Jan Smuts, the Agha Khan, the comedians Laurel and Hardy and Scottish singer Sir Harry Lauder.
+Just less than two miles south of the cemetery is Eastwood House, the home from 1914 onwards of William Weir, later Sir William Weir, after that Lord Weir and after that Viscount Weir.
+Built in the 1850s in a mock baronial style, it played host to many famous visitors included King George V and Queen Mary, British Prime Minister Stanley Baldwin, South African Prime Minister General Jan Smuts, the Aga Khan, the comedians Laurel and Hardy and Scottish singer Sir Harry Lauder.
 But not John Maclean, I think.